 Exhibition of Planning Proposal, Draft Development Control Plan (DCP) and Draft Planning Agreement

-The City of Parramatta is publicly exhibiting a Planning Proposal, with its respective draft site-specific DCP and draft Planning Agreement, for land at 135 George Street and 118 Harris Street, Parramatta (Albion Hotel site).
+In late 2021, the City of Parramatta exhibited a Planning Proposal, with its respective draft site-specific DCP and draft Planning Agreement, for land at 135 George Street and 118 Harris Street, Parramatta (Albion Hotel site).

 The Planning Proposal seeks to amend the Parramatta Local Environmental Plan (LEP) 2011 to permit higher density development on the site generally in accordance with the height and density that has been tested under the Parramatta CBD Planning Proposal (see useful links).